Legal & Privacy

-20. Government Approvals
+20. Government Registration

 21. Designated Director and Principal

-22.2 Continued use of the Zebpay Services constitutes the agreement of User to the terms contained herein and any amendments thereto.
+22.2 Continued use of the ZebPay Services constitutes the agreement of User to the terms contained herein and any amendments thereto.

-22.3 This agreement or the responsibilities or benefits arising therefrom cannot be assigned by User save and except with the prior written consent of Zebpay.
+22.3 This agreement or the responsibilities or benefits arising therefrom cannot be assigned by User save and except with the prior written consent of ZebPay.

-All other provisions of the Zebpay Terms of Service shall be read into this policy and shall form part hereof, including Governing Laws and Jurisdiction, notices, severability, assignment and such or other provisions.
+All other provisions of the ZebPay Terms of Service shall be read into this policy and shall form part hereof, including Governing Laws and Jurisdiction, notices, severability, assignment and such or other provisions.